oyin-bam/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7.Everybody!: this script grants X permission to owner, group and others 8.James Bond: this script grants all permissions to only others 9.John Doe: this script sets the permission to the stated question format
+7.Everybody!: this script grants X permission to owner, group and others 8.James Bond: this script grants all permissions to only others 9.John Doe: this script sets the permission to the stated question format 10.Look in the mirror: this script clones the permisions of another file in the same directory